detectiveren/LU_HexEditing/README.md

 # DLU_HexEditing
-Tutorial on how to Hex Edit the Client Version and NET Version
+Tutorial on how to Hex Edit the Client Version and NET Version (Incomplete)

 # What you will need